avantol/FT8-GO_Great-Outdoors/README.md

 - Never lose track of a QSO you start, never miss logging slow-responding stations... excellent for fast-paced crowded bands.

+- Optionally, call stations again that you have already worked if they haven't QSL'd you at LotW within a month.

 - Clear visual indications and audible alerts for all stations not worked yet, matching what you are looking for.

 - Bandwidth-conserving "Listen" mode, on both transmit periods.